Pedro Juan Caballero: May 14 Revolution

-As Governor Bernardo de Velasco was reluctant to accept the conditions presented by plotters, additional revolutionary troops came to the square and settled eight cannons in front of the house of government; Vicente Ignacio Iturbe brought a new ultimatum, setting a short deadline for response.
+As Governor Bernardo de Velasco was reluctant to accept the conditions presented by the plotters, additional revolutionary troops came to the square and settled eight cannons in front of the government palace; Vicente Ignacio Iturbe brought a new ultimatum, setting a short deadline for response.
 Governor Velasco was against any bloodshed, and came to the door to say: "If this is because of authority, I give up the command baton."
 This announcement was met with joy by the crowd.
 The flag was raised and 21 cannonballs fired.

-On May 17 a public proclamation informed people that a ruling junta, consisting of Governor Velasco, Gaspar Rodriguez de Francia and Army captain Juan Valeriano de Zeballos has been created.
+On May 17, a public proclamation informed people that a ruling junta, consisting of Governor Velasco, Gaspar Rodríguez de Francia and Army captain Juan Valeriano de Zeballos has been created.

 Junta Superior Gubernativa

 The new junta quickly convened a National Congress on June 17, 1811, which removed Velasco from all power and created a new five-man Junta Superior Gubernativa to which Caballero was appointed.
 Other members were Fulgencio Yegros as President, José Gaspar Rodríguez de Francia, Francisco Xavier Bogarin, and Fernando de la Mora.